kubearmor/KubeArmor/contribution/testing_guide.md

             action: Block
             ```

-            You can refer to our scenarios in 'scenarios'.
+            You can refer to our scenarios in [scenarios](../tests/scenarios).

     2. Test in local

         When you are developing KubeArmor on running Kubernetes, you can choose this option.

-        First, you compile KubeArmor.
+        Compile KubeArmor.

         ```text
         $ cd KubeArmor/KubeArmor
         (KubeArmor) $ make clean && make
         ```

-        Next, you need to make sure that KubeArmor's CRDs are deployed and 'kubectl proxy' is running.
+        Make sure that KubeArmor's CRDs are deployed and 'kubectl proxy' is running.

         ```text
         $ cd KubeArmor/deployments/CRD